gliderlabs/logspout/README.md

 # logspout

+> Currently `progrium/logspout:latest` on Docker Hub is pointing to the `stable` branch as `master` goes through some refactoring.
+For the moment, if you want to use `master`, you can manually build it.
+This is only temporary until the dust settles.

 A log router for Docker container output that runs entirely inside Docker.
 It attaches to all containers on a host, then routes their logs wherever you want.

 It's a 100% stateless log appliance (unless you persist routes).
 It's not meant for managing log files or looking at history.
 It is just a means to get your logs out to live somewhere else, where they belong.

 For now it only captures stdout and stderr, but soon Docker will let us hook into more ... perhaps getting everything from every container's /dev/log.

 ## Getting logspout